natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

         final_response = ""
 ```

-Construct `final_response` string.
+Construct `final_response` string to complete this `TODO`.
 It should contain appropriate HTCPCP headers with error code [406](https://datatracker.ietf.org/doc/html/rfc2324#section-2.3.1) because the client requested something unacceptable.
 You should write a list of accepted addition as the response body.
 You can obtain this using: `list(ACCEPTED_ADDITIONS.keys())`.
+Don't forget to format the response properly like you did in the previous `TODO`.

 #### Complete message request checking

 This method is called once at `main()` to ensure that the request format is valid and follows a proper `HTCPCP` protocol.
+Complete its implementation.

-Complete it.
-If all checks pass, this method should return `True`, otherwise, it should call `send_error` which sends the HTCPCP response back to the client.
+If all checks pass, this method should return `True`, otherwise, it should call `send_error` which sends the appropriate HTCPCP response back to the client.
 The first check is done for you, where we check that the message contains accepted coffee schemes:

 ```py
 def ensure_request_is_valid(url, content_type, method, connection, requested_pot,